Teradata Partitioning and Performance

 - Each partition has about the same number of rows

-- Some Partitions have a small number of rows, other partitions a large number of rows:
+- Some Partitions have a small number of rows, while other partitions have a large number of rows:

-For example, it makes sense to partition the part of the data that is requested more often finer (more partitions with fewer rows).
+For example, it makes sense to partition the part of the requested data more often (more partitions with fewer rows).

-- All partitions have the same number of different values but the number of rows per partition can be different.
+- All partitions have the same number of different values, but the number of rows per partition can differ.

-I leave it up to you to think when we should use which Teradata Partitioning strategy.
-Leave your ideas in the comments, then other readers can benefit too!
+I leave it up to you to judge when we should use which Teradata Partitioning strategy.
+Leave your ideas in the comments; other readers can benefit too!